Parks: A - E

 700 N. Evans Street

 Hiding in plain sight, these two parks are located just north of the bridge on Evans Street.
-Monument Park makes the site of the first home in Lenawee County by Musgrove and Abi Evans in June 1824.
+Monument Park marks the site of the first home in Lenawee County by Musgrove and Abi Evans in June 1824.
 Evans Park is a great spot to cast your bobber in the water in hopes of a bite.
 Launch your canoe or kayak here as well to float down the River Raisin.

 Features: 6.2 acres; river access; gravel parking